cwoolf123/gg-december/README.md

 Once search results have loaded there should be a pagination control along the bottom of the page.
 Cick a number to load a different page of search results.

+# DEVELOPER NOTES:
+# start

+to start the development server please run

+npm run start

+# Data

+A JSON copy of a standard API search result can be found in ./api/data.json

+# SEARCH ACTION - test

+the search action test can be found in ./tests/search.actions.test.js

+to run the test please run

+npm run test.

+then type 'a' afterwards to run all tests (This will include the standard App.test.js ).

+# reportWebVitals

+reportWebVitals.js can be used with console.log() in index.js like so to start measuring performance in the app:

+reportWebVitals(console.log);